Nick Senzel Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The Mets have the 23rd-ranked team ERA across all MLB pitching staffs (4.82).
+- The Mets' 4.71 team ERA ranks 22nd across all league pitching staffs.

-- The Mets give up the third-most home runs in baseball (52 total, 1.4 per game).
+- Mets pitchers combine to give up 52 total home runs at a clip of 1.4 per game (third-most in the league).

-- The Mets will send Verlander (0-1) to the mound to make his second start of the season.
+- Senga gets the start for the Mets, his seventh of the season.
+He is 4-1 with a 3.38 ERA and 36 strikeouts through 32 2/3 innings pitched.

-- In his most recent time out on Thursday, the righty threw five innings against the Detroit Tigers, giving up two earned runs while surrendering five hits.
+- The righty last pitched on Friday against the Colorado Rockies, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.